NALAX Frequently Asked Questions

 Which level is appropriate for my child?

 NALAX uses a grade-based system for division of levels.
-U9 is 1st/2nd grades; U11 is 3rd/4th grades, U13 is 5th/6th grades, and U15 is 7th/8th grades.
+1/2 (formerly U9) is 1st/2nd grades; 3/4 (formerly U11) is 3rd/4th grades, 5/6 (formerly U13 is 5th/6th grades), and 7/8 (formerly) U15 is 7th/8th grades.
 We also take into account an age-based system designed by US Lacrosse (click here for details).
 If you have concerns or questions about which level is most appropriate for your child, please don’t hesitate to let us know (email addresses for boys’ and girls’ program directors are below).

 Do I need to purchase a uniform or other special gear?

 You will be required to purchase a game jersey for your player.
 It will have their last name and can be used throughout their NALAX career.
 Players provide their own shorts and socks, preferably black.
 Players also provide their own cleats or sneakers.
 Each player is responsible for having appropriate equipment.
 Girls need a women’s-game stick, protective goggles, and mouthguard.
 Boys need a men’s-game stick, helmet, shoulder pads, arm/elbow guards, gloves, mouthguard, and a protective cup.
-Click here for a great description of equipment requirements.
+More information from US Lacrosse can be found here.

 Is there a “Select” program?

-Yes, both the boys’ and girls’ programs at the U13 and U15 levels offer the opportunity to play on a Select team.
+Yes, both the boys’ and girls’ programs at the 5/6 and 7/8 levels offer the opportunity to play on a Select team.
 There is a tryout and there is an additional fee for this team.
 An additional practice and game each week is expected of these players.
 Select games are usually on Fridays, sometimes Saturdays.
-(There is no Select program for U11 or U9.)
+(There is no Select program for 3/4 or 1/2.)

 Can my daughter/son play an additional sport in the spring?